Tiny Tower: Bitizens

 The lowest floor of the tower, a lobby, has an elevator, where bitizens can randomly appear.
 They will have a speech bubble above their head, with a number denoting which floor they would like to be taken to.
 If they are taken to a residential floor which has not been fully occupied, they will automatically inhabit that floor and become a resident of the tower.
 If they are taken to a floor that is stocking or under construction, one minute will be reduced from the remaining time.

 Each bitizen has a skill level out of 9 for each category of commercial floor, showing how good they are at each type of trade.
 This encourages the user to tailor each bitizen to a floor they are most suited to.
 Each bitizen has a dream job, and the player is rewarded five "Tower Bux" for placing them in that job.
 Bitizens sometimes post on the "BitBook" telling the player how happy they are with their current job.

 Occasionally, the player may be tasked to complete a mission, like search for a specific object or bitizen.
 This may be because the bitizen, for example, had ordered "some theater tickets" and that they "needed to be delivered to [name]".
 The game might also task you with delivering some bitizen, like “This tower is a number one tourist attraction, please deliver the tourists”.
-Every time a player accomplishes these tasks by tapping on the floor that the bitizen whom the player was looking for was on, he or she is rewarded "Tower Bux".
-Sometimes Bitizens will also Give you “free money” like, “Here’s the rent, better late than never!”
+Every time a player accomplishes these tasks by tapping on the floor that the bitizen whom the player was looking for was on, they are rewarded "Tower Bux".
+Sometimes Bitizens will also grant "free money" such as, "Here's the rent, better late than never!"